Assessment (as of 31 May 2017):

-- Under the influence of global warming and local urbanization, spring temperatures in Hong Kong reveal a significant long-term rising trend.
-Climate models around the world forecast a weaker northeast monsoon over southern China for this spring, and hence normal to above-normal temperature over the region.
+- Under the influence of global warming and local urbanization, summer temperatures in Hong Kong exhibit a significant long-term rising trend.
+Climate models around the world forecast normal to above-normal temperature over southern China for this summer.

-- Climate models around the world do not clearly indicate any trend for spring rainfall over southern China in 2017.
-Taking results from statistical forecast methods into consideration, the spring rainfall in Hong Kong is expected to be normal to above-normal.
+- Climate models around the world do not clearly indicate any trend for summer rainfall over southern China in 2017.
+Statistical forecasts given by pre-season indices of atmospheric circulation and sea surface temperature indicate a higher chance for normal to below-normal summer rainfall in Hong Kong.
+Taking the above information and the chance of El Niño development into consideration, the summer rainfall in Hong Kong is expected to be normal to below normal.

 - Climate prediction centres around the world generate seasonal forecasts, employing a variety of methods including